jsteiner/thoughts_on_this/README.md

     cp sample.env .env
     vi .env # Paste in the real values

+If you are using pow, copy sample.powenv:

+    cp sample.powenv .env
+    vi .powenv # Paste in the real values

 Run the server with foreman to pick up on environment variables:

     foreman start -p 3000